skip to Main Content

 6. Be kind to yourself during separation and divorce

 Going through a separation is one of life’s most stressful events.
 If you don’t get it right every step of the way, there is no need to beat yourself up.
 There’s always a next time to do better.
 For additional tips, check out the key parenting considerations for those going through separation and divorce.
+At such a challenging time, having the right support is crucial.
+Family law services can provide the guidance you need to navigate legal complexities and protect your family’s best interests.

 Christine Gillies is a Calgary-based marketing executive and mom of two.
 She successfully co-parents her kids with their father, who lives four blocks away.